alxtt/Algorithms-and-Data-Structures/README.md

 3) The Handbook of Algorithms and Data Structures
 4) Algorithms in C by Robert Sedgewick

 I implement mostly in Python and C. I would gladly program in C++, if you can accept that I still use C++98.
 I also will program in Pascal, because I think Free Pascal is under rated.
+The text book I use, is Algorithm Design.

 # Python